Odor, Cortes help Yankees beat White Sox 5-3

 New York lost the series opener Thursday night on Tim Anderson's two-run homer in the ninth in the Field of Dreams game in Iowa.
 Following a day off, the Yankees responded with two straight wins.

+Manager Aaron Boone said he didn't believe the team was going to break down even when it was 41-40 on July 3.

+"I really felt like with this group there is an underlying confidence that has existed even in our worst of days this year," he said.
+"Maybe at times, maybe not rightfully so, but I do believe they always believed we were going to turn this around and we were going to get them rolling.
+I don't think that belief ever wavered even in the worst of days."

 Andrew Vaughn hit his 14th homer for the AL Central-leading White Sox, who have dropped four of five.
-Lucas Giolito (9-9) lasted just four innings.
+Lucas Giolito (9-9) lasted just four innings, throwing 101 pitches.

+"Believe me, we were hunting innings, but we tried to be smart and used discretion to protect our outstanding starters then the bullpen came in and held them," White Sox manager Tony La Russa said.

 Chicago rallied in the ninth.
 Zack Collins hit an RBI double before Lucas Luetge was replaced by Wandy Peralta.